Modern Machine Learning for LHC Physicists: Basics

+Realistically, an uncertainty estimate will only capture the maximum deviation, so the per-amplitude deviation from the truth will be smaller.
+For a stochastic source of uncertainties, the learned values $\langle A \rangle_j$ will follow a Gaussian distribution around the truth, where the width of this Gaussian should be given by the learned uncertainty.
+This means the pull will follow a unit Gaussian,

+In the right panel of Fig.~\ref{fig:amplitudes} we show the systematic pull distributions for the different amplitude networks and confirm that they follow a standard Gaussian for all accuracies.
+This means that the heteroskedastic loss and the BNN learn calibrated systematic uncertainties.

-In the upper left panel of Fig.~\ref{fig:amplitudes} we show the performance of a well-trained Bayesian network in reproducing the training dataset.
-While the majority of phase space points are described very precisely, a problem occurs for the phase space points with the largest amplitudes.
-The reason for this shortcoming is that there exist small phase space regions where the transition amplitude increase rapidly, by several orders of magnitude.
+While the average relative accuracy of learned amplitudes, for LHC applications we also have to ensure that there are no tails of poorly learned amplitudes over phase space.
+This means we need to understand the failure modes of the amplitude learning, and it turns out that a problem often occurs for the phase space points with the largest amplitudes.
+The reason is that there exist small phase space regions where the transition amplitude increase rapidly, by several orders of magnitude.
 The network fails to learn this behavior in spite of a $\log$-scaling following Eq.\eqref{eq:preprocs}, because the training data in these regions is sparse.
 For an LHC simulation this kind of bias is a serious limitation, because exactly these phase space regions need to be controlled for a reliable rate prediction.
-This defines our goal of an improved amplitude network training, namely to identify and control outliers in the $\Delta$-distribution of Eq.\eqref{eq:ampl_delta}.
+This means we need to improved amplitude network training, by identifying and controlling outliers in the $\Delta$-distribution of Eq.\eqref{eq:ampl_delta}.